|

 western side of the circle with the rest of the circle lying further up

-the slope.
 From this position good views were possible of the barrows near West

 Kennett House and an unusual view of the Avenue.
 From here, you could